Related Posts

 Overcoming Antibiotic Resistance

-One significant advantage of using combination therapies is their potential to overcome antibiotic resistance commonly observed in Lyme disease.
+One significant advantage of combination therapies is their potential to overcome antibiotic resistance commonly observed in Lyme disease.
 Peptides can act synergistically with antibiotics by disrupting bacterial cell membranes or inhibiting essential cellular processes.
 This dual approach reduces the likelihood of bacteria developing resistance mechanisms against both peptides and antibiotics simultaneously.

 Modulating Immune Response